aacar947/react-scroll-snap-tabs/README.md

 export default App
 ```

-## Easing Function

-You can use predefined easing functions by providing either "ease-in", "ease-out", or "ease-in-out" string values.
-If a random string value is provided, the default easing function will be (t) => t (linear).
-Alternatively, you can provide your own easing function that accepts a number argument between 0 and 1 and returns a number between 0 and 1.
-You can find more about easing functions on [easings.net](https://easings.net/#).

 ## How Indicator Works

-How the Indicator Works:
-When the user scrolls through the content area, if the layout is 'vertical', the indicator parent adjusts its left and width values to align with the corresponding link element's left and width values.
+When the user scrolls through the content area, if the layout is 'vertical', the indicator parent adjusts its left and width values to align with the target link element's left and width values.
 If the layout is 'horizontal', it aligns its top and height values.

 To provide a visual representation of this behavior, consider the following HTML code, which showcases a rendered indicator parent and indicator elements in a vertical layout application: